bkuhlmann/dotfiles/README.md

 - .gemrc - Uncomment the "gemcutter_key" line and add your own RubyGems key for publishing gems.
 - .gitconfig - Uncomment the name, email, and token lines within the `[user]` and `[github]` sections to replace with your own details.

+# Upgrade

+When upgrading to a new version, do the following to apply upgrades:

+0. Run: `./run.sh l`.
+This will link any new files.
+If not using linked files, run `./run.sh d` and `./run.sh i` instead.
+0. Run: `./run.sh c`.
+This will display file differences (if any -- usually, should only be excluded files).
+0. Run: `bashs`.
+This will apply updates to the shell.
+0. Change to the root directory where all projects are stored and run `gia` to re-initialize repositories with new Git Hook updates.

 # Usage